 Leadership & Staff

-Pastor Lydia is a dynamic and experienced pastor developing new church starts.
+Pastor Lydia is an ordained Elder in the Eastern Pennsylvania Conference of the United Methodist Church and is a dynamic and experienced pastor developing new church starts.
 She is a passionate community advocate, trained therapist, and renowned musician.
 Pastor Lydia has extensive experience serving with multi-cultural settings, has a deep commitment to serving Latino and immigrant communities, and a heart for engaging young people.

 Pastor Lydia has been a part of creating and designing worship for the World Council of Churches in South Korea for the World Assembly, and has led and designed worship for various local, jurisdictional, and national conferences and events.

 She is a graduate of Wesley Theological Seminary and Penn State University.
-Pastor Lydia shares her life with her husband, the Rev. James McIntire, Esq., and their children, William Gabriel Caraballo Muñoz, Lindsay McIntire, and their dog Ella.
+Pastor Lydia shares her life with her husband, the Rev. James McIntire, Esq., and their children, William Gabriel Caraballo Muñoz, Lindsay McIntire, and their dogs Mac & Ella.

 Rev. Dr. Deborah Tanksley-Brown